AhmedAlsohail/ChatGPT-DiscordBot/README.md

 5. Arizona Sunshine.
 ```

+The History Log can help in:
+- Track & Not lose the questions asked through your bot.
-This will help to not lose the questions & can help the bot to remember the previous questions when restarted (not yet implemented).
+- Can help the bot to remember the previous questions when restarted (not yet implemented).